ShawnXYang/AccumulativeAttack/README.md

 # Accumulative Poisoning Attacks on Real-time data

-The code for the paper 'Accumulative Poisoning Attacks on Real-time data' submitted to NeurIPS 2021, paper ID is 4176.
+The code for the paper 'Accumulative Poisoning Attacks on Real-time data' submitted to NeurIPS 2021

 ## Environment settings and libraries we used in our experiments